Did you know that most people use their fire pits more in the fall? However, fire pits can be used during any season for some backyard fun.

 If you’re looking for a more traditional fire pit fuel, seasoned wood is a great option.
 Seasoned wood is simply wood left out to dry for a period of time – typically six months or more.

-However, there are a few things to keep in mind when using seasoned wood.
-First, it’s important to use only fully dry seasoned wood that ideally has been cut into small pieces.
+It’s important to use only fully dry seasoned wood that ideally has been cut into small pieces.
 Avoid using green wood, as it produces more smoke and could contain moisture that can cause the fire to flare up.
-Second, because seasoned wood burns so hot, it’s important to use a larger fire pit to keep the flames at a distance from curious little hands or paws.
-Third, if you do choose to use a wood-burning pit, make sure it’s properly ventilated.

-Another downside to using wood is that it can be messy and take a lot of time to clean up after you’re done with the fire pit.
-Ashes and embers need to be dowsed with water and swept up so they don’t present a danger or dirty up your outdoor setting.
+When you’re done, ashes and embers should be dowsed with water and swept up so they don’t present a danger or dirty your outdoor setting.

 Propane